 As its name suggests, the release valve releases compression from the cylinder.
 It does so by opening the exhaust valve, just a touch while engine cranking.

 When the engine starts, the release valve is redundant.
 Release valves do give trouble and may result in a stiff pull cord; customers commonly describe the cord as snapping from their hands.

 The fix – replace the release valve.
 Some engines are a gift to work on; replacing the valve is a thirty-minute job (Honda).
 Other engines will require a full strip down to access the valve.

 A valve that doesn’t open in time or simply doesn’t open will cause excessive engine compression.
 And as you’ve already heard, engine compression may result in a stiff pull cord.

-It may also mean a camshaft is faulty and while this isn’t a hugely common issue but does happen.
+It may also mean a camshaft is faulty, and while this isn’t a hugely common issue it does happen.

-When an engine comes to a sudden stop, (for eg, pump seizure) and because the flywheel carries mass, it’s inclined to keep turning.
+When an engine comes to a sudden stop (e.g., pump seizure) and because the flywheel carries mass, it’s inclined to keep turning.
 In fact, the flywheel carries sufficient energy to twist and destroy the crankshaft.
-It’s just prior to this moment, the shear-key breaks and decouples the crankshaft from the flywheel.
+It’s just prior to this moment that the shear key breaks and decouples the crankshaft from the flywheel.

 Oil conditions will tell you a lot about what’s going on.
 Very low, or no oil, fear the worst.

 Pumps work hard and do fail.
 When they fail, they often seize, which will make the pull cord hard or really stiff to pull.
 Many pumps are oil for life and don’t require maintenance, so don’t feel bad about it.

 However, generally, if a pump has an oil fill and drain hole, it means the oil should be changed.
 On pumps that do allow an oil change, change about every 100 hours of operation.